ashishdarekar/Kratos_OpenFOAM_adapter/README.md

             paraFoam -case .&
             ```
         2. Load the KRATOS results from the folder > vtk_structure_output
-    5. Displacement of the tip can be seen using
+    5. Displacement of the tip can be seen using:
         ```
         python plot_displacement.py
         ```
-    6. To clean all generated files during simulation
+    6. To clean all generated files during simulation:
         ```
         ./clean.sh
         ```